 (3) A Certificant shall not impugn the reputation of another Certificant to either clients or the public.
-Any concerns regarding the unprofessional conduct of a Certificant shall be referred to the Standards Council for review in accordance with the provisions of Rule 2 above, unless prevented by law or confidentiality requirements.
+Any concerns regarding the unprofessional conduct of a Certificant shall be referred to the Standards Council for review in accordance with the provisions of Rule 4 below, unless prevented by law or confidentiality requirements.

-Launching personal or professional attacks or discrediting a fellow Certificant to clients or members of the public is unprofessional.
+Launching personal or professional attacks, including though social media and networking sites, or discrediting a fellow Certificant to clients or members of the public is unprofessional.
 Certificants should avoid criticizing-either directly or indirectly-the competence, conduct or practices of their fellow Certificants to clients or members of the public.
-Where a Certificant has direct knowledge that another Certificant has engaged in professional misconduct, such conduct must be reported to the Standards Council in accordance with Rule 3.
+Where a Certificant has direct knowledge that another Certificant has engaged in professional misconduct, such conduct must be reported to the Standards Council in accordance with Rule 4.

-(4) A Certificant shall promptly inform the Standards Council where they have knowledge that another Certificant has committed an egregious violation of the Code or Rules that raises substantial questions as to the Certificant's honesty, trustworthiness or fitness as a Certificant.
-Rule 4 does not require disclosure of information or reporting based on knowledge gained as a consultant or expert witness in anticipation of or related to litigation or other dispute resolution mechanisms.
+(4) A Certificant shall promptly inform the Standards Council where they have knowledge that another Certificant has engaged in conduct that raises substantial questions as to the Certificant's integrity, honesty, trustworthiness or fitness as a Certificant.
+This Rule does not require disclosure of information or reporting based on knowledge gained as a consultant or expert witness in anticipation of or related to litigation or other dispute resolution mechanisms.

-For the purposes of Rule 4, "knowledge" means "no substantial doubt."
+For the purposes of this Rule, "knowledge" means "no substantial doubt."

-"Egregious violations" means conduct that is so serious that it may call into question a Certificant's honesty, trustworthiness or fitness.
-Examples of egregious conduct include, but are not limited to, fraudulent activities; theft; forgery; perjury; deceit or dishonesty; conduct that causes material harm to a client; or conduct that calls the integrity of the Certificant into question.
+Examples of conduct that must be reported include, but are not limited to, fraudulent activities; theft; forgery; perjury; deceit or dishonesty; conduct that causes material financial or other harm to a client; acting where there is a material conflict of interest or conduct that calls the integrity of the Certificant into question.

-Certificants with direct knowledge of such conduct by another Certificant must immediately report the conduct to the Standards Council.
+Certificants with direct knowledge of such conduct by another Certificant must report the conduct to the Standards Council as soon as possible.